amot-dev/endshards/README.md

 A mod to expand the late game gear progression to a trio of equal sets, followed by a final, ultimate set of gear.
 More info on the [wiki](https://github.com/asd1o1/endshards/wiki).

 ## Downloads
+Available on GitHub.
 Will soon be available on Modrinth and Curseforge.

 ## Installation
  - Install Fabric for the desired Minecraft version
  - Install the latest Fabric API version
- - Copy the jar file into `.minecraft/mods`
+ - Copy the endshards jar file into `.minecraft/mods`